psf/requests/docs/community/vulnerabilities.rst

 release date will *always* be on a weekday.

 At this point we will reach out to our major downstream packagers to notify them of an impending security-related patch so they can make arrangements.
-Currently the list of people we actively contact *ahead of a public release*
+In addition, these packagers will be provided with the intended patch ahead of time, to ensure that they are able to promptly release their downstream packages.
+Currently the list of people we actively contact *ahead of a public release* is:
-is:

 - Ralph Bean, Red Hat (@ralphbean)
 - Daniele Tricoli, Debian (@eriol)